N.Korea conducts ninth missile test of the year ahead of S.Korea election | Science-Environment

 N.Korea conducts ninth missile test of the year ahead of S.Korea election

-North Korea fired at least one suspected ballistic missile toward the sea to the east of the Korean peninsula on Saturday, militaries in the region said, an apparent test just days before the South's presidential election.
+North Korea fired a ballistic missile toward the sea to the east of the Korean peninsula on Saturday, militaries in the region said, an apparent test just days before the South's presidential election.

-North Korea fired at least one suspected ballistic missile toward the sea to the east of the Korean peninsula on Saturday, militaries in the region said, an apparent test just days before the South's presidential election.
-South Korea's Joint Chiefs of Staff and the office of Japan's Prime Minister said the launch appeared to involve a suspected ballistic missile.
+North Korea fired a ballistic missile toward the sea to the east of the Korean peninsula on Saturday, militaries in the region said, an apparent test just days before the South's presidential election.
+South Korea's Joint Chiefs of Staff said it detected the launch of one ballistic missile, and the office of Japan's Prime Minister Fumio Kishida also said it was a suspected ballistic missile.

+U.S. Indo-Pacific Command said it condemns North Korea's ballistic missile launch, calling on the reclusive regime to refrain from further destabilising acts.
+The launch was the ninth this year.
+The last was on Feb.
+27 when North Korea said it tested systems for a reconnaissance satellite.

 The launch underscores the challenges facing whoever wins Wednesday's presidential election in South Korea.
 With denuclearisation talks stalled, North Korea conducted a record number of missile launches in January.
 It appears to be preparing to launch a spy satellite in the near future, and has suggested it could resume testing of nuclear weapons or its longest range intercontinental ballistic missiles (ICBMs) for the first time since 2017.